-13. Mangalorean Bhende Puli Koddel
+13. Mangalorean Bhende Puli Koddel: Crunchy Texture

 Puli Kodel is yet another Mangalorean delicacy made from okra cooked in freshly made coconut masala.
-The dish will win over your senses with rich aroma and flavour of south-indian spices.
+The dish will win over your senses with rich aroma and flavour of south-Indian spices.
 While okra gives it a crunchy texture, jaggery and tamarind in the coconut mixture make it sweet, spicy, and tart all at the same time.
 This Karnataka special food is made with no onion or garlic and is best enjoyed with steamed rice.

 Best place to have: Oota in Bangalore

-14. Udupi Tomato Rasam
+14. Udupi Tomato Rasam: Tangy Appetizer

 All south Indians start their meal with a tangy appetizer called Rasam.
-Udupi Rasam is made with tomato and tamarind water tempered with spices which results into a tasteful concoction.
+Udupi Rasam is made with tomato and tamarind water tempered with spices which results in a tasteful concoction.
 A Kannada Brahmin recipe, it is served before meals or with South Indian Thali.
 It is literally a blast of flavours in your mouth and you won’t be able to stop at just one glass.

 Best place to have: Prems Graama Bhojanam in Bangalore, Machali in Mangalore

-Literally translating to ‘Water Dosa’ in Tulu Language, Neer Dosa a fluffy laced crepes made with rice batter.
+Literally translating to ‘Water Dosa’ in Tulu Language, Neer Dosa fluffy laced crepes made with rice batter.
 The difference between a regular dosa and Neer dosa is that its batter is not fermented.
 An important part of Mangalorean cuisine, it is a great accompaniment with curry dishes like kurma and saggu.

 Best place to have: Oota in Bangalore